-If you are dealing with substance abuse, you don’t want to haggle over what your insurance covers and what it doesn’t.
-You need help and you need it now.
-Apex Rehab wishes to assist you by streamlining this health insurance verification process.
+If you are experiencing substance abuse or addiction, you don’t want to haggle over what your insurance covers and what it doesn’t.
+You need help, and you need it now.
+Apex Recovery wishes to assist you by streamlining this health insurance verification process.

-- Apex Rehab proudly accepts all major health insurance companies including:
+Apex Recovery San Diego proudly accepts the rehab insurance coverage plans of all major health insurance companies, including:

-Substance or alcohol detoxification is the first vital step in conquering your addiction.
+Drug or alcohol detoxification is the first vital step in conquering your addiction.
 Before you can begin this crucial process, our goal is to help you figure out a way to finance your recovery.
-Detox can be a costly course of action, especially if you elect to participate in an inpatient program.
-A portion, if not all, may be covered by your insurance, but in select cases you’ll have to pay some out-of-pocket expenses.
+Your rehab insurance coverage will likely cover a portion, if not all, of your treatment, but when this is not the case, Apex Recovery is dedicated to finding ways to help you finance your recovery.

-To expedite the rehab admissions process, Apex Recovery has crafted an online health insurance verification portal which will promptly appraise your:
+To simplify the rehab admissions process, Apex Recovery has crafted an online health insurance verification portal that will promptly appraise your:

 - In-network deductible

 To find out more about addiction treatment insurance coverage, fill out the online form above.
 Determining these estimates won’t cost you a thing and will happen in minutes.
 Once you’ve finished, expect one of our Apex Recovery professionals to reach out and assist you with planning your next steps.

 Figuring out insurance can be both frustrating and confusing, but it doesn’t have to be.
 To help you better understand the process, Apex Recovery created a brief list of the most common insurance program terms: